-SNPWG has developed a model of data quality for IHO product specifications in the nautical publications domain (NPUBS) that is based on the model for S-101 ENCs as developed by DQWG and subsequently modified by TSMAD.
-The NPUBS data quality model is very similar to both the DQWG and S-101 data quality models but includes some extensions and adaptations.
-This paper reports on the NPUBS data quality model and its differences from the DQWG and S-101 models.
+SNPWG developed a model of data quality for IHO product specifications in the nautical publications domain (NPUBS) that was based on the model for S-101 ENCs as developed by DQWG and subsequently modified by TSMAD.
+The NPUBS data quality model was very similar to both the DQWG and S-101 data quality models but included some extensions and adaptations.
+These differences were discussed at the recent DQWG9 meeting, and the recommendation from SNPWG that there should be a harmonized S-101 and NPubs data quality model was elaborated and agreed upon by DQWG, as DQWG noted that that a common harmonized data quality model would be advantageous in the future when several data streams like ENC, Surface Current, Nautical Pubs could be overlaid one another and a data quality representation of the image on the screen would be generated..
+This paper reports on the S-101/NPUBS data quality model and its differences from the previous DQWG and S-101 models.